Bukreevaa/Python_BI_2022/README.md

 # Python_BI_2022
 ## Homework1
-This script was created as part of study prosses.
+This script was created as a part of study prosses.

 The program includes the following subprograms :
 * transcribe - Generation of the RNA sequence based on the input DNA sequence;